Rangi42/polishedcrystal/README.md

 * Add: Electivire is Electric/Fighting.
 * Add: Magmortar is Fire/Steel.
 * Add: Improve Buena's prizes.
+* Add: Yanma and Venomoth are available in the Bug-Catching Contest.
+* Add: Murkrow is rare in some Headbutt trees.
 * Add: Add river to Route 45 from HGSS.
 * Add: Missing ice puzzle in Seafoam Islands.
 * Add: Get Amulet Coin from Lyra in Olivine City, and Metal Coat in the Goldenrod Dept. Store basement.